Zach’s Recorder Recommendations

 • Internal timecode generator for syncing with cameras.

-• This recorder is larger than the newer F6 above, but much easier to use.
+• This recorder is larger than the F6 above, but much easier to use.
 The knobs are larger, it has more dedicated buttons, and the menu and metering are very clear and intuitive.

 • You can assign the front panel knobs to be either trims or faders, depending on which view is selected on the screen.